kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 ## Summary

-This KEP proposes an extension to the Dynamic Resource Allocation (DRA) ResourceSlice API to support mutually exclusive device allocation constraints.
+This KEP proposes an extension to the Dynamic Resource Allocation (DRA) ResourceSlice API to support mutually exclusive device allocation constraints between sets of devices.
 Hardware devices often support multiple partitioning or virtualization schemes (for example, GPU MIG slicing vs. MPS sharing) that provide different trade-offs in terms of isolation, performance, and resource sharing.
 These schemes are frequently mutually exclusive